Applying for a Letter of Permission to Study at Another University

 If the University from which you wish to take courses is outside the Province of Manitoba, please submit the Calendar of the University concerned or a photocopy of the pages containing the description(s) of the course(s) to be taken along with your application.
 If you submit a Calendar, please mark the pages and course numbers at the front for quick reference.
 If you provide a photocopy of the course information, the material should include a photocopy of the Calendar page which provides: the key to course numbering of the other institution, the hours of instruction plus dates and duration of the course(s).
 WE CANNOT PROCESS OR APPROVE APPLICATIONS WITHOUT THIS INFORMATION.
 It may be necessary for the applicant to obtain course outlines (covering content, bibliography, final examination, etc.) from the other institution if the Calendar submitted does not provide sufficient information for evaluation.
 It is extremely important that students planning to attend institutions outside of Canada pay particular attention to this requirement as the information is not necessarily available in Canada.

-A non-refundable Application Fee of $60.00 must accompany each application if course(s) are to be taken at a University or College inside or outside Manitoba.
+A non-refundable Application Fee of $70.00 (subject to change) must accompany each application if course(s) are to be taken at a University or College inside or outside Manitoba.
 A separate application, and applicable fees, must be submitted for each session, as well as for each University.
 For purposes of application for a Letter of Permission, The University of Manitoba sessions are: September to April (Regular Session), or from May to August (Summer Session).

 The completed application, together with the relevant application fee, should be forwarded to: